 Suppose at some moment we decided to allow trustworthy clients to get their coffee in advance before the payment is confirmed.
-So an order will jump straight to "preparing\started", or event "ready", without a "payment\approved" event being emitted.
-It might appear to you that this modification is backwards compatible since you've never really promised any specific event order being maintained, but it is not.
+So an order will jump straight to "preparing_started", or event "ready", without a "payment_approved" event being emitted.
+It might appear to you that this modification is backwards-compatible since you've never really promised any specific event order being maintained, but it is not.

 Let's assume that a developer (probably, your company's business partner) wrote some code implementing some valuable business procedure, for example, gathering income and expenses analytics.
 It's quite logical to expect this code operates a state machine, which switches from one state to another depending on getting (or getting not) specific events.
 This analytical code will be broken if the event order changes.
-In the best-case scenario, a developer will get some exceptions and have to cope with the error's cause; worst-case, partners will operate wrong statistics for an indefinite period of time until they find a mistake.
+In the best-case scenario, a developer will get some exceptions and have to cope with the error's cause; the worst-case, partners will operate wrong statistics for an indefinite period of time until they find a mistake.

-A proper decision would be, in first, documenting the event order and allowed states; in second, continuing generating "payment\approved" event before "preparing\started" (since you're making a decision to prepare that order, so you're in fact approving the payment) and add extended payment information.
+A proper decision would be, first, documenting the event order and the allowed states; second, continuing generating the "payment_approved" event before the "preparing_started" one (since you're making a decision to prepare that order, so you're in fact approving the payment) and add extended payment information.